Structured governance assurance for UK school governing boards.

 A single document that gives every governor the same understanding of what the board is monitoring, why, and what good evidence looks like at each stage of the year.

 Shaped by your SIP or SEFEvery focus point and every question is derived directly from your school's own improvement priorities.
-No generic content — only what is specific and relevant to your school this year.
+No generic content.
+Only what is specific and relevant to your school this year.

 Strategic remit, not operational detailThe plan keeps governors in their lane.
-Focus points are framed as strategic monitoring — what should be visible and evidenced — not inspection or performance management.
+Focus points are framed as strategic monitoring: what should be visible and evidenced, not inspection or performance management.

 Structured assurance intentThe board does not simply observe activity.
-The plan gives governors a clear assurance intent for each visit — what they are trying to establish, and what the evidence should demonstrate.
+The plan gives governors a clear assurance intent for each visit: what they are trying to establish, and what the evidence should demonstrate.

 Consistent across the whole boardEvery governor linked to a priority receives the same framework.
 Monitoring is coherent, comparable across terms, and reported consistently to the full board.